Tr1p79/Sync_QA_Task/README.md

 # SyncFolder Application

-This application synchronizes two folders at a specified interval.
+This application synchronizes source folder and replica folder at a specified interval.

 ## Prerequisites